OWASP/www-project-ai-security-and-privacy-guide/index.md

 This guide was officially launched during the OWASP Global appsec event in Dublin on February 15 at 11:30 at [Rob van der Veer's talk](https://sched.co/1F9DT).
 The recording of the presentation is will be shared.

+Please provide your input through pull requests / submitting issues (see [repo](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/)) or emailing the project lead, and let's make this guide better and better.
+Many thanks to Engin Bozdag, lead privacy architect at Uber, for his great contributions.

 # How to deal with AI security
 1. Keep on doing everything you are already doing for cybersecurity, and if you're not doing anything: please start.
 [SAMM](https://owaspsamm.org/) is OWASP's model to help you grow.
 2. Incorporate AI developers, data scientists, and AI-related applications and infrastructure into your security programs: risk analysis, training, requirements, static analysis, code review, pentesting, etc.